sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 * _Disclaimer: This article was written by a user in an effort to get basic documentation._

-[EmmyLua](https://github.com/EmmyLua) annotations are doc comments similar to [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html) tags, but instead of generating documentation they are used to improve features like signature information.
-Also refer to the [official documentation](https://emmylua.github.io/), although Sumneko's implementation might not necessarily be the same.
+[EmmyLua](https://github.com/EmmyLua) annotations are doc comments similar to [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html) tags, but instead of generating documentation they are used to improve features like code completion and signature information.
+Also refer to the [official documentation](https://emmylua.github.io/annotation.html), although Sumneko's implementation might not necessarily be the same.

 ![](https://user-images.githubusercontent.com/1073877/111884243-a337c780-89c0-11eb-856e-b6c3b1042810.gif)